awolffromspace/nes-emu/README.md

 ## Introduction

 This aims to be a cycle-accurate NES emulator, developed with the goal of learning more about emulators and computer architecture.
-Currently, audio and mappers other than 0, 1, 2, 3, and 7 have not been implemented.
+Currently, the following aspects of the NES have not been implemented yet: audio; mappers other than 0, 1, 2, 3, and 7; rarely used CPU opcodes that have unpredictable behavior; and rarely used PPU features, such as OAMADDR, OAMDATA, and the sprite overflow flag.
 Also, VSync with a 60 Hz monitor is currently required for proper frame timing.

-## Usage (Debian Linux)
+## Usage (Debian/Ubuntu Linux)

 Install the dependencies (Clang and SDL) and compile: